DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 12.2 Relationship.
 At all times, you and DocuSign are independent contractors, and are not the agents or representatives of the other.
 These Terms are not intended to create a joint venture, partnership, or franchise relationship between the parties.
 Non-parties do not benefit from and cannot enforce these Terms.
 There are no third-party beneficiaries to these Terms.
 You must not represent to anyone that you are an agent of DocuSign or are otherwise authorized to bind or commit DocuSign in any way without DocuSign’s prior written authorization.

 12.3 Export Control Laws.
 You acknowledge that the Site, Documentation, and/or DocuSign Services and any related products, information, documentation, Software, technology, technical data, and any derivatives thereof, that DocuSign makes available (collectively “Excluded Data”) is subject to export control laws and regulations of the United States (including, without limitation, the U.S. Export Administration Act and the sanctions regulations administered by the U.S. Department of the Treasury Office of Foreign Assets Control (“OFAC”)) and other jurisdictions (collectively “Export Laws”).
-You represent and warrant that you will not access, download, use, export, or re-export, directly or indirectly, the Excluded Data to any location, entity, government or person prohibited by Export Laws (including, without limitation, to any end user in a U.S. embargoed country or territory or an end user included on OFAC’s listing of Specially Designated Nationals or the U.S. Commerce Department’s Entity List or Denied Persons List) without first complying with all Export Laws that may be imposed by the U.S. Government and any country or organization of nations within whose jurisdiction you operate or do business.
+You represent and warrant that: (a) you are not (i) located in an embargoed country or territory, (ii) under the control of an entity organized in or a resident of an embargoed country or territory, or (iii) a prohibited end user under Export Laws (including, without limitation, any end user in a U.S. embargoed country or territory or an end user included on OFAC’s listing of Specially Designated Nationals or the U.S. Commerce Department’s Entity List or Denied Persons List); and (b) you will not access, download, use, export, or re-export, directly or indirectly, the Excluded Data to any location, entity, government or person prohibited by Export Laws without first complying with all Export Laws that may be imposed by the U.S. Government and any country or organization of nations within whose jurisdiction you operate or do business.
 You are solely responsible for complying with Export Laws for all Excluded Data and any of its content transmitted through the Site.